 The College Council is the governing body of Royal Holloway; responsible for overall strategy and policy-making.
-The chairman is Stephen Cox, Commander of the Royal Victorian Order, (CVO).
+The Chair is The Right Honourable Dame Margaret Hodge, DBE, MP.
 The Academic Board reports to the Council.

 Our day-to-day leadership and management

-An executive team of Vice-Principals, Deans and Directors manages Royal Holloway on a day-to-day basis.
+An executive team of Deputy Principals, Senior Vice-Principal and the Chief Financial Officer manages Royal Holloway on a day-to-day basis.
 This team is led by our Principal, Professor Paul Layzell.

-Academic departments and schools are each led by a Head and grouped into three faculties, each led by a Dean.
-Deans are supported by Associate Deans.
+Academic departments are each led by a Head of Department and grouped into six schools, each led by a Head of School.

-Our Students’ Union is led by an elected President and three Co-Presidents who serve for one year at a time.
+Our Students’ Union is led by an elected President and four Vice Presidents who serve for one year at a time.
 They are supported by part-time Executive Officers who form a committee of student representatives.

 Our relationship with University of London